eduuh/blog/content/en/posts/bashscripting.md

     $ ls -la new_dir
     $ rmdir new_dir

 **rmdir** command works only for removing empty directories.
-Ti fix this, we must remove the file first.
+To fix this, we must remove the file first.
 Then we can use the rmdir command on the now empty directory:

     $ rm -i new_dir/my_file
     $ rmdir new_dir